Dragoon-Lab/LaitsV3/README.md

 ### Command Line arguements ###

-To run Dragoon locally, need to supply command line arguments.
+To run Dragoon locally, you need to supply command line arguments.
-Requires command line arguments in to run locally.
 To set up command line arguments in NetBeans, right-click the project, select "Configuration" > "Customize", select the "Run" category, and enter into the "Arguments" line in this format: